William Massey: Early life

 Massey was born in 1856 into a Protestant farming family, and grew up in Limavady, County Londonderry, Ireland.
 His father John Massey and his mother Marianne (or Mary Anne, née Ferguson) were tenant farmers who also owned a small property.
 His family arrived in New Zealand on 21 October 1862 on board the Indian Empire as Nonconformist settlers, although Massey remained in Ireland for a further eight years to complete his education.
 He resided for a time with his grandmother Elizabeth Ferguson (née Barnett) at her home at Kennaught, Limavady, attending Limavady National School.
-Subsequently Massey went to live with his uncle Matthew Ferguson at Sheephill, Ballykelly and from there he went to school in Derry.
+Subsequently, Massey went to live with his uncle Matthew Ferguson at Sheephill, Ballykelly and from there he went to school in Derry.
 After arriving on 10 December 1870 on the City of Auckland, Massey worked as a farmhand for some years before acquiring his own farm in Māngere, South Auckland, in 1876.
 In 1882 he married his neighbour's daughter, Christina Allan Paul.
 They had seven children.

 Early political career

 Massey gradually became more prominent in his community.
 This was partly due to his civic involvement in the school board, the debating society and farming associations.
 Because of his prominence in these circles, he became involved in political debate, working on behalf of rural conservatives against the Liberal Party government of John Ballance.
 Massey was a member of the Orange Order, Oddfellows, and Freemasons, and espoused British Israelite ideas.
+He became Grand Master of the North Island Grand Orange Lodge, under the Grand Orange Lodge of New Zealand.

 In Massey stood as a candidate in the general election in the electorate, losing to the Liberal candidate, Benjamin Harris.
 In early 1894 he was invited to contest a by-election in the neighbouring electorate of Waitemata, and was victorious.
 In the 1896 election he stood for the Franklin electorate, which he represented until he died in 1925.